Opinion | A Walter Reed doctor’s anger exposes Trump at his worst

 This is a standard trope in the genre of authoritarian politics that Trump practices, as scholar Jason Stanley points out.
 In this telling, Trump’s personal invincibility — his own physical triumph over the virus — becomes a stand-in for the infallibility of his overall performance.

 Trump’s desire to “show strength” with his armored car theatrics is the perfect expression of that impulse.
 And it captures all the broader pathologies we’ve seen throughout: It spoke only to the base.
 It placed others at grave risk.
 It sent a dangerous message to the country.
-And should Trump survive, it will be used to falsify the broader story of this crisis.
+And should Trump recover, his “triumphant” return will be used to falsify the broader story of this whole crisis.

 As Phillips put it in another viral tweet, “the irresponsibility is astounding.”
-And, as always, its only real goal was to protect the Cult of Trump.
+And, as always, its only real goal is to protect the Cult of Trump.

 Read more: